Bjorn-Strom/FSS/public/documentation/Static.md

 ]
 ```

-You could also have conditionals here, if you wanted different files output depending on development or production or whatever.
+You could also have conditionals here, if you wanted to output different files depending on development or production or whatever.